-1) Position and assemble the track on the foundation (Figure 9 & p.
-47).

-Begin by moving two sections of the track to the midpoint of the assembly.
+1. Position and assemble the track on the foundation (Figure 8).
+Move two sections of the track to the midpoint of the assembly.
 Completely interlock the pins and inverted angles on the sections.
-Next position the midpoint of the engaged sections at the exact midpoint of the assembly, taking care to align the outside track edges with the construction lines made earlier.
-Finally, interlock the remaining track sections with those already positioned.
+Position the midpoint of the engaged sections at the exact midpoint of the assembly, taking care to align the outside of the track edges with the construction lines made earlier.
+Interlock the remaining track sections with those already positioned.

-Important: For proper BarrierGate[®] operation the track sections must be completely engaged, aligned with the system centerline, and centered on the foundation.
+For proper BarrierGate® 2.0 operation the track sections must be completely engaged, aligned with the system centerline, and centered on the foundation.

-2) Assemble the cable covers and anchor the track sections (Figure 10).

-Using the holes in the tracks as template, drill (6) six holes 5 1/4" deep in the foundation for each track section, align the anchor holes, and check to make sure that there is a smooth transition from section to section where the ends touch.
+2. Assemble the cable covers and anchor the track sections (Figure 9).
+Using the holes in the tracks as a template, drill six holes 5 1/4" deep in the foundation for each track section.
+Align the anchor holes, and check that there is a smooth transition from section to section where the ends touch.
 Place the longer track covers with rubber bumpers toward the ends closest to the existing barrier.
-Anchor the cable cover and track sections with approved adhesive and consult manufacturer's instructions for cure times before tightening nuts.
+Anchor the cable cover and track sections with adhesive and consult manufacturer's instructions for cure times before tightening nuts.

-Note: Do not tighten the nuts until the electric wiring is complete.
+Note: Do not tighten the nuts until the electrical wiring is complete.

-Electrical wiring
+Electrical Wiring